The reason goes something like this:

 Getting 7 to 8 hours of sleep per night is a sure energy enhancer.
 Your body recharges and refreshes itself during the night.
 If you don’t get enough sleep, your body may not work as well physically or mentally.

-Worrying too much triggers your body’s fight-or-flight defense, which floods your body with cortisol when stressed.
+Worrying too much triggers your body’s fight or flight defense, which floods your body with cortisol when stressed.
 This hormone can cause stomach upset, headaches, muscle tension, and other annoying symptoms that can also lead to fatigue.

 Take a deep breath and try taking a break from whatever is stressing you out.
 If avoidance is not possible, try deep breathing exercises.